BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 # Open Tasks and Ideas

 * Continue moving away from double taps in favor of chording.
+* Although consider tweaking, as at COMBO_TERM 100 the functionality fires chords when I intend a quick roll.
+50 seems to work nicely.
+* Tap-dance term could use some tweaking, though, if I continue using the functionality.
 * Command-shift-x for 1Password?
 * Reconsider placement of the control key, and all use of that innermost thumb position.
 * Nicer use of layer colors.